clintcarr/qlik-sense-automated-install/README.md

 ## User Account
 Note: Does not create the service account, please create within Domain or Local system before running.

+## Postgres
+Note: If running non-interactively the installation may fail due to Postgres needing to write to a location that doesn't yet exist.
+In order to resolve this consider creating an environment variable (PGPASSWORD) with the password of the Super User.
+This is commented out in the code. (https://www.postgresql.org/docs/9.3/static/libpq-envars.html)

 ## Usage
 install-qs.ps1 -serial '' -control '' -name '' -organization '' -serviceAccount '' -serviceAccount2 '' -serviceAccountPass '' -PostgresAccountPass '' -hostname ''